descope-sample-apps/wordpress-plugin/README.md

 `[descope-session role="admin"]`

-> **NOTE**: You will need to make sure that your WordPress hosting service is not page caching and preventing the plugin from being able to read the `DS_SESSION` cookie from the browser's localStorage.
+> **_NOTE:_**: You will need to make sure that your WordPress hosting service is not page caching and preventing the plugin from being able to read the `DS_SESSION` cookie from the browser's localStorage.
 If you're using a hosting service like [WPEngine](https://wpengine.com/), you will need to contact their support team to disable page caching when detecting a cookie with the name `DS_SESSION` so that it can be read by the PHP code.
 After that, this plugin should work seamlessly.

 The cookie itself is: